Tebs-Lab/intro-to-offensive-security-for-web-devs/exercises/01-petshop-pro.md

 ## Note For Instructors:

 * The password spraying portion can be very slow with the free version of Burp.
-Provide students with a short list of usernames and passwords that contain the correct answer combination unless you teach students to use an alternate (faster) tool.
+Provide students with a short list of usernames and passwords that contain the correct answer combination unless you teach students to use an alternate (faster) tool like Hydra.
+* Here is a useful username list: [https://github.com/jeanphorn/wordlist/blob/master/usernames.txt](https://github.com/jeanphorn/wordlist/blob/master/usernames.txt)
+* For passwords: grab the top 1000 or so from RockYou.